Charles Seymour Wright - Physicist

 (1887 - 1975) - Biographical

 Physicist Terra Nova 1910-13

-Born in and educated in Toronto, Canada until he won a scholarship for postgraduate studies in Cambridge, England where he met Douglas Mawson just returned from Shackleton's Nimrod Expedition.
+Born in and educated in Toronto, Canada Wright won a scholarship for postgraduate studies at Gonville and Caius College Cambridge, England carrying out research on cosmic rays at the Cavendish laboratory.
+While at Cambridge he met Douglas Mawson just returned from Shackleton's Nimrod Expedition.

 In Antarctica, Wright carried out numerous experiments and observations on the physics of ice and snow, gravity, the aurora and magnetism, he also assisted in meteorology.

 He was part of a four man team who mapped the western mountains of Victoria Land and made geological observations during an 11 week summer and autumn journey from January to April 1911.